 We seem to be everywhere: parenting coaches, relationship coaches, career coaches, leadership coaches, money coaches, and the catch-all life coaches.
 Some of us help you get clear on what's next in your professional life or how to handle a promotion to a senior role; others help with changing how you think about something as a way to get unstuck from it.
 By and large, we are all in the business of helping you get from where you are now to where you wish or want to be.

-So given all this variety, it's useful to think about what you want coaching for, and what kind of coach will get you there.
-Coaching works better than most learning modalities because it is focused on you and your unique circumstances, but you need to be clear on what you want it to do for you, and what you expect from your coach.
+Given all this variety, it's useful to think about what you want coaching for, and what kind of coach will get you there.
+Coaching works better than most learning modalities because it is focused on you and your unique circumstances.

 Most coaching helps you get clear on the issue at hand, then prompts you to make choices about what to do about it.
 My coaching takes an alternate route.